sourcegraph/sourcegraph-public-snapshot/client/jetbrains/CONTRIBUTING.md

   agent binary to function properly.
 This agent binary is automatically built from source if it does not exist.
 To speed up edit/test/debug feedback loops, the agent binary does not get rebuilt unless you provide the `-PforceAgentBuild=true` flag when running Gradle.
 For example, `./gradlew :runIde -PforceAgentBuild=true`.
-- The Cody agent is enabled by default for local `./gradlew :runIde` task only.
+- The Cody agent is disabled by default for local `./gradlew :runIde` task only.
-  Use the `-PdisableAgent=true` property to disable the Cody agent.
-For example, `./gradlew :runIde -PdisableAgent=true`.
+  Use the `-PenableAgent=true` property to enable the Cody agent.
+For example, `./gradlew :runIde -PenableAgent=true`.
-  When the agent is disabled, the plugin falls back to the non-agent based implementation.
+  Unless the agent is enabled, the plugin falls back to the non-agent based implementation.

 ## Publishing a new version